carpentries-incubator/workflows-nextflow/_episodes/04-operators.md

 ~~~
 {: .output }

-The above example shows hows CSV file `samples.csv` is parsed and is split into three elements.
+The above example shows hows the CSV file `samples.csv` is parsed and is split into three elements.

 #### Accessing values